 Praised for her “fire” and “vocal drama,” Wisconsin native Hayley Lipke is emerging into the opera scene as a “praise-worthy soprano”.
-This spring, Hayley gave life to Violetta Valery in Francesca Zambello’s production of La Traviata under the baton of Arthur Fagen with Indiana University Opera Theater.
-With IUOT she has entertained audiences as Donna Anna (Don Giovanni), Gertrud Mutter (Hänsel und Gretel), Rosalba Montealban (Florencia en al Amazonas), and Gertie Cummins (Oklahoma!).
 Lipke received her B.M. and M.M. in Vocal Performance from the Jacobs School of Music at Indiana University under the tutelage of Jane Dutton and Gary Arvin.
+With Indiana University Opera Theater she has entertained audiences as Violetta Valéry (La Traviata), Donna Anna (Don Giovanni), Gertrud Mutter (Hänsel und Gretel), Rosalba Montealban (Florencia en al Amazonas), and Gertie Cummins (Oklahoma!).

 In addition to her love for operatic performance, Lipke is no stranger to the Oratorio repertoire.
 Praised as an “outstanding soloist”, Hayley has performed as the Soprano Soloist in Benjamin Britten’s War Requiem with the IU Jacobs School of Music in the 100 year anniversary of Armistice Day under the direction of Betsey Burleigh.
 Additionally, Hayley sang as the joyful Soprano Soloist of Beethoven’s 9th Symphony with Louisville Orchestra in their Season Finale with Conductor Teddy Abrahms.